lankyghana/Cohort-Enrollment-System-CES-/README.md

 ## 📄 License

-[Your License Here]
+[MIT]

 ## 🆘 Support

-For issues and questions, please contact [support email] or create an issue in the repository.
+For issues and questions, please contact [danielkwadwotakyi@gmail.com] or create an issue in the repository.